HoerTech-gGmbH/openMHA/README.md

 4. Compilation instructions:

-After downloading and unpacking the prerelease package or cloning from github compile the MHA with ./configure && make
+After downloading and unpacking the openMHA package, or cloning from github, compile the MHA with ./configure && make

 4.1 Installation instructions: